 By William S. Bike

 Editor’s note: At press time, future events listed in Around the Neighborhood still were scheduled, but changes are happening on a daily basis due to the coronavirus (COVID-19) pandemic.
-Check websites or call before going out in case events have been postponed or canceled.
+Check websites or call before going out in case organizers have postponed or canceled events.

 BENTON HOUSE INFO

 At Benton House, 3052 S. Gratten Ave., find out about public benefits such as supplemental nutrition assistance and citizenship application help.
 Call (773) 927-6420 or email firstname.lastname@example.org.

 The Boulevard of Chicago at 3456 W. Franklin Blvd. provides medical respite care and housing services for homeless adults discharged from area hospitals.
 Call (773) 533-6013 or log on to www.blvd.org.

 Bright Star Community Outreach and Bright Star Church provide resources related to the coronavirus (COVID-19) pandemic, including rental assistance and utilities support.
 They also have a trauma helpline and provide professional development, emotional support, and child and family services.
 Log on to brightstarcommunityoutreach.com.
 Donations welcome.
 The church is located at 4518 S. Cottage Grove Ave.

 Residents who want to share their thoughts or require assistance on coronavirus or any issue in the community can reach the office of State Rep Kam Buckner (D-26th) at (773) 924-1755 or by email at Buckner@Illinois26.com.